tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 > \[W]riting about these ideas seemed like the most strategic step forward.
 It is sufficiently open-ended that I can follow the idea where it leads, while still being concrete enough to share meaningfully with others (which is itself helpful in the exploration).

 But, with [the birth of my daughter](/posts/a-different-kind-of-hello-world) earlier this year, the utility of a templated-journaling app was brought to mind again.
-There's a lot to keep track of when you're caring for a newborn, if you're so inclined: feedings, diaper changes[^diapers], sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
+There's a lot to keep track of when you're caring for a newborn, if you're so inclined: feedings, diaper changes,[^diapers] sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
 I needed an app that was more [malleable](https://malleable.systems/mission).

 On top of that, late-night bottle feedings gave me a lot of time to think about how I would build such an app.
-By the time our lives (and sleep schedules) had begun to stabilize, I was champing at the bit to start coding.
+By the time our lives (and sleep schedules) had begun to stabilize, I was champing at the bit to start building.
 ## Andy Matuschak

 Andy Matuschak is a software engineer, designer, and researcher exploring _tools for thought_---software interfaces designed to expand and extend how humans can think.
 He spends some of his time in theory-land, writing, in both short and long form, about the science and mechanics that govern this space: ideas like [programmable attention](https://notes.andymatuschak.org/zPpaHZYKuBPyoDtgcsiZ9RV) and [enabling environments](https://notes.andymatuschak.org/Enabling_environment).
 He also spends a portion of his time in engineering-land, creating experimental tools for thought such as [Orbit](https://withorbit.com/).